manjufy/moleculer-bare/README.md

 - An API Gateway
 - A internal service
 - An SQS Consumer to consume messages from AWS SQS Queue
+- Here is another example to implement a a service to consume AWS SQS Queue as a SERVICE https://github.com/manjufy/moleculer-demo/tree/master/services

 ## How to run